Ucicek/lane-following-autonomous-car/README.md

 6. **Jumper Wires:** Jumper wires are used to make the necessary electrical connections between the various components.
 You will need both male-to-female and male-to-male jumper wires for this project.

-Remember that working with hardware components and electrical circuits requires care and precision.
-Always make sure that your Raspberry Pi is powered off when you are connecting or disconnecting hardware components.
-And always verify your connections before powering on the Raspberry Pi.